yanyiyang2000/stm32-sched/User/README.md

 # Caveats
 The `tcb` struct (defined in `task_scheduler.h`) has the data structure embedded, there are both pro and con:
-- Pro: A standalone struct for the data structure is not need.
+- Pro: A standalone struct for the data structure is not needed.
 - Con: If in the future we would like to change the way of storing Tasks, there might be a major modification to the code that involves the `tcb` struct.

+The current context switch does not save the VFP registers used by the FPU, so the program is compiled with the `-mfloat-abi=soft` instead of `-mfloat-abi=hard`.